canh25xp/GraduationThesis/OUTLINES.md

    - **Database**: No database is required as the system processes text in real-time.
    - **Technology**: The system will be developed using Python, Flask, and Bootstrap.
 The GEC models will be hosted on a GPU-powered server for fast inference.

-This chapter provides a comprehensive analysis of the current state of GEC systems, user needs, and the functional and non-functional requirements for ALLECS.
+This chapter provides a comprehensive analysis of the current state of GEC systems, user needs, and the functional and non-functional requirements for GecWeb.
 The next chapter will delve into the methodologies and technologies used to develop the system.

 # 3 Methodology

-In this chapter, we introduce the technologies, platforms, and theoretical foundations used in the development of ALLECS.
+In this chapter, we introduce the technologies, platforms, and theoretical foundations used in the development of GecWeb.
 The methodologies chosen are aligned with the requirements outlined in Chapter 2, ensuring that the system is lightweight, modular, and capable of supporting multiple GEC models and combination methods.
 For each technology or approach, we analyze its relevance to the problem at hand, discuss alternative options, and justify our choices.

 ## 3.1 Technologies and Platforms